ktutnik/full-stack-benchmarks/readme.md

 | Loopback 4 | Built-in   | Built-in    | Built-in  |
 | Nest       | Built-in   | Built-in    | Built-in  |

+## Running the Benchmark
+To run the benchmark make sure you have Git and Node.js installed in your machine.

+* Git clone this project.
+* Install dependencies `npm install`
+* Start the project `npm start`

 ## Result
+This benchmark result ran using Macbook Pro 15 with Node.js 10

 ```
 $ ts-node .